geekxingyun/leetcode-cn-java-algorithm-solution/README.md

-# lettcode-java-solution
+# leetcode-java-algorithm-solution

-write some solution for leetcode
+write some java algorithm solution for leetcode